wcchin/vmapper/readme.md

 todo list:
 ----------
-1.** symbology.classification**: colors partition by sequential or qualitative
+1. **symbology.classification**: colors partition by sequential or qualitative
 2. **symbology.transformation**: width weighting by sequential or qualitative
 3. **sourcehandle.projection**: reprojecting data from a projection to b projection
 4. **sourcehandle.frompostgis**: from postgis (or from sqlalchemy/geoalchemy)